 - Your signature must be verified by a notary public for the release of sealed information.

-- Mail the completed form to Williamsville Village Court, 5565 Main Street, Williamsville, 14221 along with a money order for $5.00 made payable to the Amherst Town Court and a self-addressed, stamped envelope.
+- Mail the completed form in a self-addressed, stamped envelope to: Williamsville Village Court, 5565 Main Street, Williamsville, NY 14221.
+It must include a money order for $5.00 made payable to the Williamsville Village Court.

 For a criminal background check, you must contact the Amherst Police Department.